ccullip/databases-final-project/README.md

 - Search for specific patients used the search bar by entering in their patient id number

-  - *limitation!!* you must use the button *Search for Patient*, rather than pressing enter, or else the query will not work properly.
+  - *limitation!!* you must use the button "**Search for Patient**", rather than pressing enter, or else the query will not work properly. <br>
 *Created by Charlotte Cullip and Stephanie Angulo.*